top of page

 Kristin Lee, violin; Raman Ramakrishnan, cello; Andrew Armstrong, piano

-Franz Schubert Octet in F major, D. 803 (1824)
+Franz Schubert Octet in F Major, D. 803 (1824)

 I. Adagio – Allegro – Più allegro